Key takeaways

 - Unknown viability — No funding or company details disclosed

-- Feature depth unknown — Unclear what's included beyond basic deployment
+- Feature depth unknown — Unclear what's included beyond deployment, credential management, and monitoring

 Pricing & Licensing